Pure, Therapeutic Bitter Orange (Seville Orange) essential oil, also known as Oil of Bitter Orange

 Blends well with : Bay, Black Pepper, all citrus oils, Clary Sage, Ginger, Lavender, Myrrh, Neroli, Vetiver

 History / Fun Facts : A key constituent of Bitter Orange essential oil is limonene.
 Limonene has been studied extensively for its properties which retard tumor growth.
 Three very different essential oils are made fron the bitter orange tree, which is also known as Seville orange.
-Neroli is made from the fresh flowers, Bitter Orange is pressed from the peel of the fruit, and Petitgrain is distilled from the leaves and twigs.
+Neroli is distilled from the fresh blossoms, Bitter Orange is pressed from the peel of the fruit, and Petitgrain is distilled from the leaves and twigs.
 Bitter Orange essential oil is used as a fragrance in soaps and skin and hair products, and as a flavoring for teas, pharmaceuticals, liqueurs and confections.

 Notice : This information is for educational purposes only.
 It has not been evaluated by the US Food and Drug Administration.
 It is not intended to diagnose, treat, cure or prevent any condition or disease and should not take the place of evaluation by a qualified health professional.
 Although we strive to provide information which is accurate and up to date, we cannot guarantee the accuracy or completeness of this information.